 - We view and confront our three poisons of anger, greed, and ignorance with compassion and humility to loosen their grip on us.

 Expanded awareness invites us to view ourselves and the world differently with greater freedom and wholeness.
-Without the cultural ethos to cultivate compassion and wisdom, we will enter our own mind confused, and unprepared to peer into the nature of reality.
+Without the cultural ethos to cultivate and ground compassion and wisdom, we will enter our own mind confused, and unprepared to peer into the nature of reality.

 A Wisdom Practice